MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/payment-module.md

 ## Billing address

-A billing address module can be used if the billing address provided within the Payment connector does not suffice (look and feel, consistency of the fields shown etc).
+A billing address module can be used if the billing address provided within the Payment connector does not suffice in terms of look and feel and consistency of the fields etc.

 When the payment module is integrated with the Adyen payment connector, set **Show billing address** property is set to **False** so a dedicated Billing address module can be used instead of the default Adyen billing address.
 In this case, the site author should include a Billing address module on the checkout page.
 The Adyen payment connector also allows the ability to use the Shipping address as Billing address to minimize the number of steps for the site user.